- What is NBN Fixed Wireless?

 - The installer will take appropriate care during the installation.
-If in the unlikely event any damage is caused you can contact NBN on 1800 687 626.
+If in the unlikely event any damage is caused you can contact nbn™ on 1800 687 626.

-- The fixed wireless towers need a clear line-of-sight to the outdoor unit to your premise.
-Anything blocking that line of sight – such as trees or buildings – can stop the signal from reaching your premise.
+- The Fixed Wireless towers need a clear line-of-sight to the outdoor unit of your premises.
+Anything blocking that line of sight – such as trees or buildings – can stop the signal from reaching your premises.

 - You have the choice to maintain your existing phone service over the copper network or access our VoIP service.
 Have a look at our ClearTalk plans.

-- If I get poor mobile reception will I also get poor fixed wireless connection?
+- If I get poor mobile reception will I also get a poor Fixed Wireless connection?